intel/gbs/README.rst

 -------------------------

 Subcommand `import-orig` is used to import original upstream tar ball to current git repository.
-This subcommand is mostlly used for upgrade packages. upstream tar ball format can be tar.gz, tar.bz2, tar.xz, tar.lzma or .zip.
+This subcommand is mostly used for upgrading packages.
+Upstream tar ball format can be *.tar.gz,*.tar.bz2,*.tar.xz,*.tar.lzma,*.zip.

 Usage of subcommand `import-orig` can be available from `gbs import-orig --help`
 ::